 Apex Legends weapon stats

 Below you'll find tables of up-to-date weapon stats for all the different types of Apex Legends guns.

-Click on each gun's name in the tables to read our individual and in-depth gun guide on that particular weapon.
+Click on each gun's name in the tables to find out more about that particular weapon.

 Note: Damage is given in the form of Body DMG/Head DMG/Leg DMG in the below tables, and in the Reload column you'll see speeds for both non-empty and empty reloads.

 Assault Rifles - Apex Legends weapon stats